 5. Make It Very Easy To Contact You

-One of the biggest food photography portfolio tips is to make it very easy to get in touch with you.
+Make it very easy to contact you from your portfolio site.
 It won’t take a potential client very long to decide if they like your work, but don’t make them struggle to contact you.
-Include a “Contact tab” in your main navigation, in the footer of your website and if you can, on each page of your website.
+Include a “Contact tab” in your main navigation, in the footer of your website and if you can, on each page of your website so it’s front and center for them.

 6. Add A Blog